armandmcqueen/centrality/README.md

 ### Docker Compose

-Local testing is primarily done with Docker Compose launching all of the components.
+Local testing is primarily done with Docker Compose launching all the components.

 ```bash
 docker compose build